aryabhatt00/aryabhatt00/README.md

 🔹 Experience:

-Senior Software Engineer at Capgemini – Specialized in web development, Python, and scalable applications Software Intern at Capgemini– Hands-on experience in data science and machine learning
+Senior Software Engineer at Capgemini – Specialized in web development, Java, Python, and scalable applications Software Intern at Capgemini– Hands-on experience in data science and machine learning

 🔹 Technical Skills: